 There was a little repair work to this furniture transformation.
 First, obviously we sanded all of the stickers off.
 There was also a horizontal trim piece between the drawers which we removed.
 And the worst part was an extremely annoying grove along the top of the dresser.
 I swear that it’s only function was to collect nasty dust and grime.
 It certainly wasn’t decorative.
 I filled that in with wood filler to get a completely smooth top.

-We used 3 coats of primer, 3 coats of furniture paint, and 2 coats of Benjamin Moore Stays Clear Acrylic Polyurethane.
+We used 1 coat of primer, 1 coat of clear shellac, 3 coats of furniture paint, and 2 coats of Benjamin Moore Stays Clear Acrylic Polyurethane.
 Why in the world did we have so many layers?
 Because we painted this old dresser with a paint sprayer.
 It takes about 10 minutes to do a coat of paint including the drawers which were separated from the base for spraying.
 I sanded after even numbered coats (2, 4, 6) because my layers were thin but it made everything so nice and even.
 The coats tend to be lighter with a sprayer but you get about the same even coverage and no brush marks!
 Also, so much faster than painting with a brush.